24, Parisian. CV

 I am also the curator of a press review on hybrid and organic electronics, Check it out!

 CEA is the French public research institution dedicated to nuclear and renewable energies.
-It was founded by President Charles de Gaulle after World War II, to warrant France’s sovereignty in the realm of energy and defense capabilities (including those based on nuclear reactions).
+It was founded by President Charles de Gaulle after World War II, to warrant France’s sovereignty in the realm of energy and defence capabilities (including those based on nuclear reactions).

-De Gaulle named Frédéric Joliot, the 1935 chemistry Nobel laureate and an ESPCI Alumnus as CEA’s founding director, thus ensuring that excellence be the main driver of the institution.
+De Gaulle named Frédéric Joliot, the 1935 chemistry Nobel laureate and an ESPCI Alumnus as CEA’s founding director, thus ensuring that excellence is the main driver of the institution.
 CEA is currently ranked #1 by Reuters as the World most innovative research institution.

 SLAC National Accelerator Laboratory, located in the heart of Silicon Valley, started in 1962 as the world’s largest linear accelerator on the joint initiative of Stanford University and the United States Department of Energy (DOE).
 Over the last 50 years, it has grown into a large and diverse 1,600 employees workforce performing cutting-edge research across a wide range of disciplines, including energy, cosmology and accelerator technologies.
 The top-notch research facilities, as well as the historical strengths in particle physics, allowed scientists at SLAC to discover the universe fundamental building blocks, leading to 6 Nobel prizes both in Physics and Chemistry.